Monday, 15 June 2026

 THE DARK JUSTICE —WHEN GOVERNING SYSTEMS OPPRESS THE POOR (GOO-GOO)

 Years ago, when I was pursuing my journalism academic certificate, I crossed paths with a fisherman in Mangochi.
 He narrated how inhumanely the laws were being enforced by patrolling teams designated to patrol around Lake Malawi National Park.
 The fisherman stressed that cases involving residents surrounding the lake were mostly dead upon arrival in courts; as such, they proceeded to pay fines just to be free.
 This was before the two parties had mediators, and as we talked, he also explained that they reached a common goal later.
-Women were told to pay one thousand Kwacha (K1,0000.00) if they had to pick dead wood, and fishermen were enlightened on where to fish and what species they were restricted from catching.
+Women were told to pay one thousand Kwacha (K1,000.00) if they had to pick dead wood, and fishermen were enlightened on where to fish and what species they were restricted from catching.
 This sounded like a big deal then, as the park authority understood the needs and literacy levels of its neighbours.
 Aside from other things that may have occurred, the consensus showed progress and care.
 A decade later, there have also been others at loggerheads with governing bodies, but at a trading site this time.
 Instead of enlightening people, they first came with a notice to let them away from the place.
 Some scholars argue that ignorance of the law is no excuse; they forget that infants commit many mistakes due to a lack of knowledge, and we say they should be forgiven because they are still learning.
 By the same token, we should understand that Malawi has high illiteracy levels, and only a few can boast of advancing their education.
 Of course some laws are common, but some are ambiguous and hard for a common citizen.
 How many people is the country going to convict in the name of “Ignorance of the law is not an excuse?”
 The whole country struggles with this — things that should be condemned are still happening; some even shield corruption and other wrongdoing with supposed legal knowledge.
 We should always bear in mind that learning never stops.

 The Pillars of unchecked Malawi | Credits: Rufaro Afrika

 “Anawauza ndi amakani saamamva.
-Anapatsidwa chenjeze kangapo koma kusamva.”
+Anapatsidwa chenjezo kangapo koma kusamva.”
 As people struggle with the economy here in Malawi, some politicians alongside their counterparts, thought it wise to enforce the laws on poor Malawians.
 Small-scale traders have recently been warned to move from places that serve as hubs for business in the name of safety and the guidelines of central government’s administrating bodies.
 In light of recent events, I woke up to news that Goo-goo market — which, per the law, is deemed illegal, had been demolished.
 The government’s security forces did not spare anything or anyone; even livestock met their fate, leaving wrecked steel roofing and cabbages strewn on the spot.

 Poor native's small scale business destroyed in a night | Credits: Rufaro Afrika